vangelists/llvm-project/lldb/ReverseDebugging.md

     The values of all registers and variables for all active stack frames are currently being backed up, regardless of whether the instruction about to be executed would modify any of those, with the exception of exception state registers, which are always ignored.

+    In addition, the modified registers and variables are marked, enabling the user to list modifications with the `thread tracing modification list` command.

 - **Heap Modifications**

     If the instruction about to be executed is recognized as one that may store, based on the information provided by the Disassembler plugin, then the destination operand is translated into a (virtual) memory address and the instruction mnemonic is used to extract the number of bytes about to be stored.

     Given that this address corresponds to the heap (that is, does not belong to the stack and does not correspond to any known symbol or code), the contents of that memory location are saved right before and after the aforementioned instruction is executed, in order to backup both the old and the new contents of that location and enable the debugger to undo or redo the write.

+    Additionally, just like with registers and variables, modified heap regions are marked, thus allowing listing of modifications via the `thread tracing modification list` command.

 - **Thread State**